ieb/N2KEngine/programBootLoader/README.md

 # Program an Arduino UNO with Arduino ISP

+Only the 328p based board needs a bootloader.
+The Attiny board is programmed over UDPI with no bootloader, see main readme.

 This will program a 328p with a urboot bootloader from https://github.com/MCUdude/MiniCore where previously there was none.
 Once the bootloader is used, standard programming over UART can be used.
 Fuses are also set here, see platform.ini here for more details.